twuamartin42/Realizing-Groups/README.md

 ### Step 3
 Import the main.py code into ApacheNetBeans18.
 In a group order of 2^n, we initialize a group of that group order:

-The Python algorithm used the user-input variables `groupOrder = 2^n and modBase = m.`
+The Python algorithm uses the user-input variables `groupOrder and modBase `.

 Generate a list of group elements.
-`groupOrder = 2^n and modBase = m.`
 The group elements generated are the numbers that range from `1` to `n-1` that are relatively prime to n.
-A list of group elements were genereated using a function that calculated greatest common divisor.
+This is stored in the group element list `elementList = []`.

 Identify group elements that correspond to the order given in the classification of U (m).
 Find group elements with orders equal to the values a_i for